yellovsky/bit-trove/docs/BITTROVE_TECHNICAL_REQUIREMENTS.md

 ## Conclusion

-BitTrove represents a sophisticated implementation of modern web development practices, combining DDD and FSD architectures with a focus on developer experience and content management.
+BitTrove represents a sophisticated implementation of modern web development practices, combining layered architecture and FSD architectures with a focus on developer experience and content management.
 The current implementation provides a solid foundation for the remaining features, with clear architectural patterns and established conventions.

 The phased implementation plan prioritizes meta-blog enhancement and advanced discovery features, followed by developer experience improvements and performance optimizations.
 Each phase builds upon the existing architecture while maintaining the established patterns and conventions.